Bilbao-Atxuri station: Former rail services

 When the station first opened in 1912 it served as the terminus for the Bilbao-Durango railway, and new services to other Basque cities were included after the merging of several railway companies to create the Ferrocarriles Vascongados.
 After the creation of Euskotren, Bilbao-Atxuri served as the terminus station for all commuter and regional rail services offered by EuskoTren, including the former lines 1, 1D and 3, connecting to the cities of San Sebastián, Gernika, Eibar and others.
 After the opening of Metro Bilbao's Line 3, operated by Euskotren Trena, the trains coming from all destinations except from the Urdaibai line were rerouted through the new underground route that connects directly with Zazpikaleak/Casco Viejo station in central Bilbao from Kukullaga, bypassing Bolueta and Atxuri stations completely.

 Tram services

-Bilbao-Atxuri is the southern terminus of the Bilbao tram, a light rail tram connecting the district of Ibaiondo, mainly the old town, with Abando, the Guggenheim museum and the San Mamés area.
+Bilbao-Atxuri is a stop of the Bilbao tram, a light rail tram connecting the district of Ibaiondo, mainly the old town, with Abando, the Guggenheim museum and the San Mamés area.
 The tramway line was opened in December, 2002.